Kogl1n/OpenCV/README.md

 pip install --upgrade pip (if Python script dir is in PATH var)

 ## Linux
-(apt-get install python3-pip)
-pip install numpy or apt-get install python3-numpy.
+pip install numpy or apt-get install python3-numpy. # may be called pip3 for python3
 pip install matplotlib or apt-get install python3-matplotlib. apt-get install python3-OpenCV